Table of Contents

 In the RDSH and VM settings page, select which Windows Server SKU image do you want to use (assuming you already have downloaded Windows Server 2016 Datacenter or Windows Server 2012 R2 Datacenter images), specify how many RD Session Host instances do you need (the default is 2), and then select the size for each VM.
 Click OK to continue.

 In the Summary page, review the settings and wait until the validation passed and then click OK to continue.

-After approximately one hour and a half, you will see 20 resources deployed and created successfully a shown in the next screenshot.
+After approximately one hour and a half, you will see 20 resources deployed and created successfully as shown in the screenshot below.